 Here is a guide for this method:

-- Inspect the laminate floor to check where there are gaps
+- Inspect the laminate floor to check where the gaps are.

-- Fix the curved end of a floor gap fixer to the side or end of the separated laminate plank
+- Put (fix) the floor gap fixer device other the end of the separated laminate plank.

-Sometimes, homeowners try to kick the laminate planks back in place while putting on a pair of hard rubber boots.
-It’s not a good idea to kick the laminate planks.
-Doing so can cause internal injuries even with the rubber boots.
-Also, there is no way you will get any accuracy by kicking the planks together.
-You’ll risk compounding the problem rather than fixing the gap.
+Tip: Don’t kick the laminate planks back in place using hard rubber boots.
+That’s because kicking laminate planks can damage the planks, even with rubber boots.
+Also, you won’t get any accuracy by kicking the planks together.
+You risk compounding the problem rather than fixing the gap.

 Method 2: Remove and Reassemble The Laminate Floor